ishvanihans/website-hugo/content/about.md

 </figure>

 Hello, my name is Ishvani, which loosely translates to "god's language"[^1].
-By [nominative determinism](https://en.wikipedia.org/wiki/Nominative_determinism) or accident, I love being a vessel for communicating ideas I find sublime.
+By [nominative determinism](https://en.wikipedia.org/wiki/Nominative_determinism) or accident, I have realized that the best use case of my existence is to be a vessel for communicating ideas I find sublime.

 Much of my professional career has been spent working as a writer[^2] and now I'm looking for a new role at the intersection of language, systems, and human behavior.
 Titles are fickle and fleeting, but every now and then I come across one that makes me go HELL YES.
 Here are some of those, and the reason why: